 All employees must be trained on their responsibilities when taking up the role and as an annual refresher.
 Training must be aligned with the further development and responsibilities of the employees being trained.
-The name of the instructor, the date of the training, the participants, the topic and any training material used and/or distributed are all to be recorded.
+The name of the instructor, the date of the training, the participants, the topic and any training material used and/or distributed must be recorded.